alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 | `android:translateX` | `<group>`    | `float`    |
 | `android:translateY` | `<group>`    | `float`    |

 It is particularly important to understand the order in which transformations are applied.
-The two rules to remember are (1) children `group`s inherit the transformations applied to their parent groups, and (2) transformations made to the same `group` are applied in order of scale, rotation, and then translation.
+The two rules to remember are (1) children `group`s inherit the transformations applied by their parent groups, and (2) transformations made to the same `group` are applied in order of scale, rotation, and then translation.
 As an example, consider the following `group` transformations applied to the play, pause, and record icons discussed above:

 ```xml
 <vector